borgmatic-collective/borgmatic/docs/how-to/develop-on-borgmatic.md

    separate from their contents.
  * Within multiline constructs, use standard four-space indentation.
 Don't align indentation with an opening delimiter.
+ * In general, spell out words in variable names instead of shortening them.
+   So, think `index` instead of `idx`.
+There are some notable exceptions to this though (like `config`).

 borgmatic code uses the [Black](https://black.readthedocs.io/en/stable/) code formatter, the [Flake8](http://flake8.pycqa.org/en/latest/) code checker, and